Using Microsoft Entra application proxy to publish on-premises apps for remote users

 Up to this point, we've focused on using Application Proxy to publish on-premises apps externally while enabling single sign-on to all your cloud and on-premises apps.
 However, there are other use cases for App Proxy that are worth mentioning.
 They include:

 - Securely publish REST APIs.
 When you have business logic or APIs running on-premises or hosted on virtual machines in the cloud, Application Proxy provides a public endpoint for API access.
 API endpoint access lets you control authentication and authorization without requiring incoming ports.
-It provides additional security through Azure AD Premium features such as multi-factor authentication and device-based Conditional Access for desktops, iOS, MAC, and Android devices using Intune.
-To learn more, see How to enable native client applications to interact with proxy applications and Protect an API by using OAuth 2.0 with Azure Active Directory and API Management.
+It provides additional security through Microsoft Entra ID P1 or P2 features such as multi-factor authentication and device-based Conditional Access for desktops, iOS, MAC, and Android devices using Intune.
+To learn more, see How to enable native client applications to interact with proxy applications and Protect an API by using OAuth 2.0 with Microsoft Entra ID and API Management.

 - Remote Desktop Services (RDS).
 Standard RDS deployments require open inbound connections.
 However, the RDS deployment with Application Proxy has a permanent outbound connection from the server running the connector service.
 This way, you can offer more applications to users by publishing on-premises applications through Remote Desktop Services.
 You can also reduce the attack surface of the deployment with a limited set of two-step verification and Conditional Access controls to RDS.